Andaroth/ai-assistant-electron/README.md

 3. In the "Launcher" window, press the "+" button.

-4. In the "Edit Launcher" window, configure the Launcher so the command will open your `open_chatgpt.sh` from its path:
+4. In the "Edit Launcher" window, configure the Launcher so the command will open your `open_mistralai.sh` from its path:

 ![step4](shortcut2.png)